A homogeneous second-order descent method for nonconvex optimization: An Inexact HSODM

 \subsection{Overview of the inexact HSODM}

-We are now ready to introduce the inexact HSODM that utilizes the Krylov iterations to solve the subproblem inexactly.
-As the following lemma shows (\cref{lemma.inexact large step truncated} and \cref{lemma.inexact large step v/t}), the Ritz error $[r_k; \sigma_k]$ of $F_k$ \eqref{eq.inexact optimal condition} propagates a few difficulties in convergence analysis.
-First of all, since $\gamma_k$ is an inexact dual variable, we cannot guarantee that $\gamma_k$ exceeds $\delta$, which may result in an insufficient ``curvature''.
-Secondly, the existence of Ritz error $r_k$ prevents the convergence to the first-order stationary point when terminating the algorithm.
-To address these issues, we first propose a Lanczos method with skewed randomization (\cref{line.solve}, \cref{alg.randlanczos}), so that the Ritz value $\gamma_k$ always achieves a minimal magnitude $\delta$ with $\tilde O(\epsilon^{-1/4})$ iteration complexity in high probability.
-For the latter difficulty that appears in the small value case, we adopt a delicate analysis of the spectrum and show that the eigengap is sufficiently large (e.g., in $\Omega(\sqrt \epsilon)$) therein.
-This implies that it is possible to pursue a higher precision (\cref{line.largerde}) indicated by the gap-dependent complexity \eqref{eq.gap-dependent}.
+Now, we are ready to introduce the inexact HSODM in \cref{alg inexact HSODM}.
+It follows the basic idea of the exact HSODM but uses the Lanczos method to approximately solve \cref{eq.homo subproblem}.
+The inexactness brings several challenges to establishing the corresponding convergence result.
+First, since $\gamma_k$ in the Ritz pair is an inexact dual variable, we cannot guarantee that $\gamma_k$ exceeds $\delta$, which may result in an insufficient descent property.
+Second, the large Ritz error in the small value case (when $t_k>\sqrt{1/(1+\Delta^2)}$) may prevent the next iterate $x_{k+1}$ from being the SOSP when we update via $x_{k+1}=x_k+d_k$.

+To overcome the first challenge, we propose a customized Lanczos method (\cref{alg.randlanczos}) with skewed randomization, which ensures that $\gamma_k$, in high probability, is always no smaller than $\delta$ (cf. \cref{thm.gamma ge delta}, \cref{thm.customized initialization}).
+For the second challenge, we discuss the magnitude of $\|r_k\|$.
+If $\|r_k\|$ is sufficiently small, we safely claim that $x_{k+1}=x_k+d_k$ is already a SOSP (\cref{lemma.inexact small step}).
+Otherwise, we increase the perturbation parameter $\delta$ and solve the subproblem \cref{eq.homo subproblem}.
+By a delicate analysis of the spectrum, we show that the eigengap $\varsigma_k$ of the homogenized matrix $F_k$ is sufficiently large (e.g., in $\Omega(\sqrt \epsilon)$).
+This implies that it is possible to pursue a higher precision (\cref{line.increase.pert}) indicated by the gap-dependent complexity \eqref{eq.gap-dependent}.

-As the large value cases (a) and (b) (\cref{line.inexact.largea} and \cref{line.inexact.largeb}) follow a similar manner to the exact HSODM.
-A preliminary analysis below explicitly shows how the inexactness impacts our algorithm.
+In the following of this subsection, we analyze the descent properties under the large value cases (a) and (b) in the inexact HSODM (\cref{line.inexact.largea} and \cref{line.inexact.largeb} in \cref{alg inexact HSODM}).
+They follow in a similar manner to those in the exact HSODM, and our analysis shows that the inexactness indeed brings obstacles to the convergence analysis.